- Spacious interior

 Aside from a standard touchscreen on many versions, rear-seat entertainment, USB charge ports, and flexible seating make hours in the rolling living room, well, livable.

-Starting from an average score, the 2020 Odyssey gets points above average for good base features and good value.
+Starting from an average score, the 2020 Odyssey gets points for good base features and good value.
 It misses a point for a small screen on base versions that we don’t recommend.
-(Read more about how we rate cars.)

 Like last year, the 2020 Odyssey is offered in LX, EX, EX-L, EX-L with Navigation and RES (rear entertainment system), Elite, and Touring levels.